A Chiastic Reconfiguration Of Isaiah 2-4

 Pivot X: The powerful are humbled (2:12-16)

-12 The Lord Almighty has a day in store for all the proud and lofty, for all that is exalted (and they will be humbled), 13 for all the cedars of Lebanon, tall and lofty, and all the oaks of Bashan, 14 for all the towering mountains and all the high hills, 15 for every lofty tower and every fortified wall, 16 for every trading ship and every stately vessel.
+12 The Lord Almighty has a day in store for all the proud and lofty, for all that is exalted (they will be humbled), 13 for all the cedars of Lebanon, tall and lofty, and all the oaks of Bashan, 14 for all the towering mountains and all the high hills, 15 for every lofty tower and every fortified wall, 16 for every trading ship and every stately vessel.

-Subunit B2: The arrogant are humbled (2:17-18)
+Subunit B2: The arrogant are punished (2:17-18)

 17 The arrogance of man will be brought low and human pride humbled; the Lord alone will be exalted in that day, 18 and the idols will totally disappear.

 The people of the world are arrogant and proudly self-sufficient because of the wealth and power they acquired from demon worship.
 They are humbled at Christ's coming.
-Christ alone is exalted on that day and all the demon gods ("idols") are stripped of their power (Rev 6:12-14).
+God alone is exalted on that day and all the demon gods ("idols") are stripped of their power (Rev 6:12-14).

 Subunit A2: The wicked hide from the presence of the Lord (2:19)